savantly-net/franchise-manager/README.md

 - password: changeme!

 ### Example
-[Example server](./example) using the Franchise Manager module.
+To run the demo locally, start the [Example server](./example) using the Franchise Manager module.
-Run the docker compose to set the example environment.
+Run the docker compose to setup the example environment.

 ```
 docker compose -f example/docker-compose.yml up